zhna123/battleship/README.md

 ## Introduction
 1. BATTLESHIP simulates the classic battleship game.
-2. Ship arrangements on the gameboards are generated randomly.
+2. Ship arrangements on the gameboards are random.
 3. Player will play against computer.
 4. Player can choose who goes first.